drewburchfield/whispertron/README.md

 - **"Model not found" error**: Make sure you've downloaded the model you're trying to use
 - **Performance issues**: Try a smaller model if transcription is too slow
 - **M4A format issues**: The app should automatically convert these, but if not, manually convert to WAV
+- **Web interface connection issues**: Check that port 5001 is available and not blocked by firewall
+- **Web transcription stuck**: The web interface includes automatic polling backup if WebSocket connection drops

 ## 👥 Contributing